How ANY Texture Started

 Patterns and shapes are an integral part of my source material, and I use them to my advantage.
 I enhance them or diminish from them as I see fit.
 I enjoy combining, harmonizing, contrasting and otherwise playing with different fabrics, in ways that use the existing to create something new and surprising.

 Textures stimulate the eye and excite the mind.
 I find juxtaposing different textures to be especially thrilling, and try to do so as much as possible.
 Hence the “Texture” part in ANY Texture.
 As a textile artist, I am also concerned with how my work feels to the touch.
-Natural fabrics are the most appealing to me, though I use synthetics if they feel nice.
+I use only textiles that feel good.
 I avoid anything scratchy, rough or artificial-feeling.
 My work is meant to be touched, even if it is hanging on a wall.

 I have always found beauty in the most unlikely places: peeling paint on a wall, layers of old paper on a billboard, rusting structures, and old, used, or discarded items.
 Throughout my life I looked for this beauty and tried to shine light on it, be it through art, photography, or academic research.
 A historian by training, I value the past of the materials with which I work.
 I respect their birth as other people’s creations, and, by turning them into something new, pay a homage to those who made them.
 Likewise, I recognize each piece’s individual journey through our world, and appreciate it’s unique story.
 I find great depth and beauty in this past, whether I know it or not.